lasse-steinnes/IN4200/IN4200_HE1_15804/README.md

 How to run the programmes: The menu provides user input for which method to use.
 It also asks the user to provide a search key (node ID) and a cluster threshold tau.
 All tasks is run though main after compiling: ./main.out

 Note that the candidate had trouble accessing [login.ifi.uio.no](login.ifi.uio.no).
 The programmes were compiled and executed on macOS Catalina (v.
 10.15.7).
-Compilations relies on g++-10, to access OpenMP.
+Compilation relies on g++-10, to access OpenMP.

 ### Links and packages